AldoSuba/docs.buf.build/docs/bsr/overview.md

 ## Hosted Plugins

-The Buf team will package and distribute plugins to the BSR, browsable at [buf.build/plugins][bsr-plugins].
+The Buf team will package and distribute plugins to the BSR, browsable at:  [buf.build/plugins][bsr-plugins]

-To learn more about how plugins are packaged and distributed check out the [bufbuild/plugins repository][bufbuild-plugins].
+If you're interested in how these plugins are packaged see the [bufbuild/plugins][bufbuild-plugins] repository for more details.

-For more information, see the [Remote Plugin Execution][remote-plugin-execution] documentation.
+To learn more about how hosted plugins can be used in code generation workflows, see the [Remote plugin execution][remote-plugin-execution] documentation.

 ## Generated SDKs